 Around 10 people every day in the UK are diagnosed with CLL and SLL and face the challenges of living with this chronic cancer - our new resources are here to help.

-NICE recommending Kymriah TM for young people with B-cell acute lymphoblastic leukaemia (ALL)
+NICE recommending Kymriah for young people with B-cell acute lymphoblastic leukaemia (ALL)

 World Pneumonia Day aims to raise awareness of pneumonia and promote prevention and treatment.